effinger/www.effinger.ch/README.md

 1. Go to the website and find one of the later events that looks similar to what you want.
 Take note of the event number in the url.
 2. Find the event under `content/events/...` and make a copy of it.
-3. Change the folder name to match the latest event number + 1.
+3. Change the file name to match the latest event number + 1.
 4. Change the metadata which is in the [toml](https://github.com/toml-lang/toml) format:
     * **title**: The title of the event.
     * **description**: A summary of the text.
 The summary is displayed when the the event is shared in Slack or social media.
 Google also uses this description in search results.
 So this is quite important.